 Both the Post-9/11 GI Bill, the primary federal veterans’ education benefit, and the Wisconsin GI Bill, the state’s major veterans’ benefit, can be used to help pay for UW Flexible Option tuition for most programs.
-Students interested or enrolled in the UW-Extension Bachelor of Science in Business Administration program should refer to the eligibility information provided at the bottom of this web page for institution-specific information.

 In general, the federal Post-9/11 GI Bill can cover up to 100% of tuition and fees as well as up to $1,000 annually for books and supplies.
 In addition, eligible students who are enrolled more than half-time are eligible to receive a monthly housing payment.
 Currently, UW Flexible Option students who enroll in a single competency set are not eligible for a monthly housing payment, while students enrolled in two or more competency sets may be eligible for a housing payment.